 The Malta Jazz festival is an eclectic mix of the world’s best jazz talent fused with the obscure.
 The festival lasts for three days and takes place in July.
 In 2019, the festival takes place between the 15th and 20th July.
-The event is always held in Malta’s capital Valletta at the spectacular Valletta Waterfront setting, a popular area for dining out.
+The event is always held in Malta’s capital Valletta at the spectacular setting at Ta’ Liesse, on the Grand Harbour side of the city.

 The festival kicks off on the 15th July with a free event at Valletta’s City Gate.